A variety of media / technology resources are available to support classes, meetings and campus events.

 For more information, please contact Media Services.

-Videos can played in a variety of venues throughout the campus, including classrooms and events spaces.
+Videos can be played in a variety of venues throughout the campus, including classrooms and event spaces.

 To schedule a Viewing Room in the Learning Commons, please contact Media Services.

-Note: Viewing Spaces availability will be base on combination of the Library & Media Services' hours of operation.
+Note: Viewing Spaces availability will be based on a combination of the Library and Media Services' hours of operation.

 What the Law Says: